liquidctl/liquidctl/.github/pull_request_template.md

 This added X awesome new feature....

 ---
-### Tasks that must be compleeted:
+### Tasks that must be completed:
-- [ ] Update changelog
 - [ ] Update the man page file
+- [ ] Do your changes conform to this projects [style guide](docs/developer/style-guide.md)?
+- [ ] Did you write tests?
-- [ ] did any flags change? does the bash completion script need updating?
+- [ ] Did any flags change?
+Doe the completion scripts need updating?
-- [ ] new Driver? is there a protocol description and wireshark captures in [liquidctl/collected-device-data](/liquidctl/collected-device-data)
+- [ ] New Driver?
+Is there a protocol description and wireshark captures in [liquidctl/collected-device-data](/liquidctl/collected-device-data)
+- [ ] Have these changes been tested on real devices?